Skip to main content

 You don't need to be a runner or a fitness person.
 We want a mix — walkers, hikers, or folks who just want to move more.
 If you're in, reply "I'm in".

 Pilot runs {{pilot_start_date}} to {{pilot_end_date}}.
-I’ll take the first 20 who commit, lock the list, and about a week before we start I’ll email that group a save-the-date.
-On the morning of {{pilot_start_date}} you’ll get the email with the QR code and link to install, join the group walk, and connect your tracker.
+I’ll take the first 20 who commit and lock the list.
+About a week before {{pilot_start_date}} I’ll email that group with the QR code so you can install Walk The Distance, join our pilot group walk, and pick a team in advance — that way Day 1 is a real mini-challenge instead of a setup scramble.
 After the pilot we’ll ask for quick feedback and decide whether to roll it out company-wide.

 Thanks,